void-linux/void-packages/Manual.md

 and it's created as a `system account`, unless the **uid** is set.
 A new group will be created for the specified `system account` and used exclusively for this purpose.

-System accounts must be prefixed with an underscore to prevent clashing with names of user accounts.
+System accounts and groups must be prefixed with an underscore to prevent clashing with names of user accounts.

 > NOTE: The underscore policy does not apply to old packages, due to the inevitable breakage of